Plan the perfect one day in Bratislava itinerary with this guide that covers the best things to do in Bratislava in 24

 - Where to stay in Bratislava

 - What to do in Bratislava in 1 day

 Where is Bratislava?

 Bratislava is the capital city of Slovakia, with a population of just over 400,000 people.
 Positioned on the banks of the Danube River, this little gem has plenty to offer, whether you are spending a day, a weekend or longer.

-While the nearby cities of Vienna and Budapest seem to have more visitors, Bratislava is also an upcoming destination, attracting people who want to visit a smaller, more walkable, more laid-back city with fewer tourist crowds.
+While the nearby cities of Vienna and Budapest seem to have more visitors, Bratislava is also an upcoming destination, attracting people who want to visit a smaller, more walkable, and far more laid-back city with fewer tourist crowds.

 As you might tell, its position on the Danube makes it a good stopping point when cycling across Europe!